Swiss housing market hot, but will it boil over?

-KUESNACHT, Switzerland, Aug 8 (Reuters) - On the “Gold Coast” of Lake Zurich, modern glass and concrete apartment blocks with private speedboat docks crowd the waterfront.
-Some seem awkwardly large for their lots, as though muscling in on the belle epoque villas next door.
+Kuesnacht, Switzerland (Reuters) - On the “Gold Coast” of Lake Zurich, modern glass and concrete apartment blocks with private speedboat docks crowd the waterfront.
+Some seem awkwardly large for their lots, as though muscling in on the belle époque villas next door.

 With the Swiss National Bank unable to lift the ultra-low interest rates that have helped fuel rising house prices without risking a fresh franc surge, the Swiss are betting on new regulation to let some air out of the market.